2018 British Columbia electoral reform referendum: Question 1

 The existing first-past-the-post voting system received a majority of votes with 61.30% (845,235) of the valid votes for Question 1.
 As a result, no electoral reform was approved.

 Question 1: Which system should British Columbia use for provincial elections?

 Question 2

 Per the Electoral Reform Referendum 2018 Regulation, STV rules were in effect to find the winner in Question 2 (although the question was moot as no electoral reform would take place as per the result of Question 1).
 Thus, when no system won a majority of first preferences, a second round of counting was required for Question 2.
 RUP had the fewest first preferences, so it was eliminated and its votes were transferred to the second preferences marked on the ballots.
 In the second count, the mixed-member proportional voting system had the most support on Question 2.

 Question 2: If British Columbia adopts a proportional representation voting system, which of the following voting systems do you prefer?

+Exit poll and statistical analysis

+An exit poll conducted by ResearchCo provided information on why people voted the way they did.
+The poll showed that many of those who voted "No" shared democratic values associated with support for proportional representation.
+According to the poll, majorities of British Columbians polled endorsed: